 Since I am lifetime Gold, free checked bags are not too important to me currently, but for those that fly often but not enough to earn status, this could result in $100 or so savings each roundtrip flight (even more depending on the number of passengers traveling on the itinerary).
 For me though, it really comes down to is earning an additional 10,000 miles a year (due to the 10% bonus – and that’s assuming I redeem 100,000 miles a year) worth $95.
 This is equivalent to buying miles at slightly under 1 cent per mile ($0.0095/mile), which is worth it (at the bare minimum evens each other out).
 This is assuming though that you redeem 100,000 miles a year.

-Many Citi cards, this American Airlines card included, also allow you to apply for two versions of the card (so the Visa and Amex) on the same day and get the sign up bonus twice.
+Many Citi cards, this American Airlines card included, also allow you to apply for two versions of the card (so the Visa and Amex) on the same day and get the bonus.
 Many have reported just getting 1 credit inquiry on their credit report as well when doing this.

 If you already have the card, the added perks have already been applied to your card and there is no additional action needed on your end – enjoy!